Pros and Cons of Equipment Leasing

 3. Greater Flexibility than Other Options

-Equipment leases are especially useful when you want to purchase equipment that you’re not 100 percent sure that you’ll need in the future.
+Equipment leases are especially useful when you want to purchase a piece of equipment that you’re not 100 percent sure that you’ll need long term.
 After all, you can’t predict the future, but sometimes you need things now that may not be useful later.

-With traditional equipment financing, or purchasing the equipment outright, you run the risk of getting stuck with equipment you don’t need for years.
+With traditional equipment financing, or purchasing the equipment outright, you run the risk of getting stuck with equipment that you might only need short term.
 An equipment lease gives you flexibility because if the equipment becomes unnecessary for your business, you can get rid of it whenever the lease ends.

 Cons of Equipment Leasing